akilby/arcos/README.md

 The second command will process and build clean data files from the PDFs.
 The final output will be 6 data files, one for each report type.
 The files are saved in .dta for portability to Stata; they can also be read with pandas read_stata().

-Note that while package can handle processing only a subset of the data/reports, currently using the command line the best way to build only a subset of years or reports is to create a source folder containing only the relevant PDFs.
+Note that while package can handle processing only a subset of the data/reports, currently if using the command line tools the best way to build only a subset of years or reports is to create a source folder containing only the relevant PDFs.